activesensingcollectives/activesensingcollectives.github.io/openings/index.md

 ## PhD position: Characterising biological active-sensing swarms in the field
 What is actually happening inside a swarm of active-sensing agents?
 Echolocating bats show all kinds of collective movements from linear emergence to fly-like swarms.
 How are they able to manage despite what we expect to be a complex auditory scene?
 What is actually happening in a swarm of echolocating bats?

 This project consists of building a next-generation multi-sensor setup consisting of microphone arrays, acoustic & thermal cameras, as well as LiDAR scans of active-sensing swarms.
 Aside from building the multi-sensor setup the candidate will also be involved in the development and analysis of this exciting multi-sensor dataset to reveal individual sensory umwelts and sensorimotor decisions in groups.
-The project will consist of first assembling individual commercially available sensors into a usable system.
-The system will then be deployed in the field to capture bat collective behaviours.

-The candidate is expected to have experience/background in at least two among the list of fields, along with a willingness to learn:
+The candidate is expected to have a Masters degree and relevant experience/background in at least two among the list of fields, along with a willingness to learn:

 * Sensory biology/animal behaviour (previous experience with any kind of animal tracking in audio/video is helpful)
 * Acoustics/physics/engineering